DIVYADHARSHINI19/WEBSCRAPING/README.md

 # WEBSCRAPING
   I have used different different webscraping such as selenium, beautifulsoup and pyautogui with different websites.
 You can also use it as you wish.
-  If you like my project don't forget to [star](https://github.com/DIVYADHARSHINI19/WEBSCRAPING.git)
+  If you like my project don't forget to [star](https://github.com/DIVYADHARSHINI19/WEBSCRAPING.git) this repository.

 <div align = center>